telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

 All JavaScript files are available in the distribution (EXE, ZIP and hotfix) of controls' "Scripts" folder.

->caution Note that the order of the js files registered for most of Telerik controls is important since there are some dependencies between the javascript files of a single control.
+>caution Note that the order of the JS files registered for most of Telerik controls is important since there are some dependencies between the JavaScript files of a single control.
 Therefore it is recommended to follow the exact order of the script references from the table below.

->
+>note To get the Ripple Effect for the Material Skin when you have disabled the embedded scripts, you will need to add `<asp:ScriptReference Path="~/Scripts/Common/MaterialRippleScripts.js" />` after `<asp:ScriptReference Path="~/Scripts/Common/jQuery.js" />`.
+You also need to include the `Skins/Common/MaterialRipple.css` if you disable the embedded skins.

 * **RadAjaxLoadingPanel**